13 15 15Call

 Public Liability Claims Guide.

 When you’re out and about shopping, enjoying recreational activities, or visiting a public building, the last thing you expect is to be injured in an accident.
-But if you are injured, you may need time off work and medical treatment and this can create financial stress for you and your family.
-A public liability compensation claim can be a real lifeline, providing financial support while you recover, and in some cases significant lump sums.
+But if you’re injured in a slip, fall or any other accident in a public place, you may need time off work and medical treatment and this can create financial stress for you and your family.
+A public liability claim can be a real lifeline, providing financial support while you recover, and for more serious injuries, significant lump sums.

-We’ve negotiated thousands of public liability settlements for our clients, and in this guide, we explain in simple terms everything you need to know to make a successful claim.
+We’ve won thousands of public liability claims for our clients, and in this guide, we explain everything you need to know to make a successful claim.
 We’ve included claim examples and information on how to get help with your claim – and keep an eye out for expert tips from our public liability lawyers.

 A public liability claim is a claim for compensation to cover the losses you incur from being injured in a public place.
 It can include amounts for: